edeliciouso/Recykle/README.md

 To encourage more people to clean up, we also established a point system in which gathering enough points will allow a user to withdraw money in forms of OVO, Gopay, and others.

+## Future Additions

+1. Users will be able to login and register.
+2. Search Bar will be more functional.
+3. Better UI Design in the future.
+4. More pages will be available.

 ## Preview

 First Page